-Beer: Malt beverages, including Beer, liquor, malt liquor, ale, porter, and any other brewed or fermented beverage containing at least one half of one percent alcohol by volume.
+Beer: Malt beverages, including malt liquor, ale, porter, hard seltzer, and any other brewed or fermented beverage containing at least one half of one percent (0.5%) and not more than fifteen percent (15%) alcohol by volume.

 Fortified wine: Any wine made by fermentation from grapes, fruits, berries, rice or honey, to which nothing has been added other than pure brandy made from the same type of grape, fruit, berry, rice, or honey that is contained in the base wine, and which has an alcoholic content of not more than 24% alcohol by volume.

 Mixed beverage: A drink composed in whole or in part of Spirituous Liquor and served in a quantity less than the quantity contained in a closed package.

 Permitted Facility: Any performing arts center located on property owned or leased by the University, or any stadium, athletic facility, or arena on the campus or property of the University if the Board of Trustees has voted to allow the issuance of alcohol permits for use at that stadium, athletic facility, or arena.

 Sale of alcoholic beverage: Any exchange of something of value for an alcoholic beverage.
 Law enforcement authorities broadly interpret “sale of alcoholic beverages” to include such practices as charging admission to events where alcohol is served, requiring the purchase of tickets, or requiring donations or other exchanges in order to receive Alcoholic Beverages.
 Such exchanges are viewed as indirect payment for Alcoholic Beverages.